 We know that you have a lot of choices about where to buy your shed -- the big box stores, the other retail locations, and the online stores.
 Some of the basic things to use when comparing a shed from Company X and us are the ability to either have something that suits your needs, in stock, or the ability to quickly handcraft your shed to every specification in a short period of time.

-We also recommend that you work with a true shed expert who’ll take the time to find out first, what you intend to use your shed for, then coach you on style, colors, and the options that make sense for you.
+We also recommend that you work with a true shed expert who will take the time to find out first, what you intend to use your shed for, then coach you on style, colors, and the options that make sense for you.
 Be wary of uneducated sales people who try to sell you just on appearance!

 Of course we believe that our sheds are the best constructed, but we know it would be best if you reached your own decision in choosing the highest quality shed for the best value.
 So, we’ve put together some objective, unbiased advice to show you what to look for when storage shed shopping.